avioconsulting/mule-custom-logger/README.md

 	</Loggers>
 </Configuration>
 ```
-* Update pom.xml to include profiles - This will copy the src/main/resources/local directory into the project output directory, overriding the original log4j2.xml
+* Update pom.xml to include the following profiles - Using the ```local``` profile will copy the src/main/resources/local directory into the project output directory, overriding the original log4j2.xml
 ```xml
 . . .
 <profiles>